BitterClod/CoCo-CoT/README.md

 # CoCo-CoT
-# THe source code of our work is coming soon.
+# The source code of our work is coming soon.